TolulopeOyejide/Web-Data-Scraping-YouTube-Channels-Data/README.md

 The YouTube Data API v3 has a **daily quota limit** of 10,000 units by default.
 Batch requests and efficient querying are recommended for large-scale data collection.
 See [YouTube API Quota documentation](https://developers.google.com/youtube/v3/getting-started#quota) for details.

----

-## License

-This project is open source.
-Feel free to use and adapt with attribution.

----

-## Author

-**Tolulope Oyejide** — [InsightsVessel](https://github.com/TolulopeOyejide) | Senior ML Engineer & Data Professional